rplevy/swiss-arrows/README.md

  => [1 2 0 3 4]
 ```

-Unlike -> and ->>, the diamond wand also supports literals and quoted forms:
+The diamond wand also supports literals and quoted forms:

 ```
  ;; quoted list